DrHazemAli/image-studio/cli/docs/CLI-User-Guide.md

-# Azure Image Studio CLI - User Guide
+# Image Studio CLI - User Guide

-This comprehensive guide will help you master the Azure Image Studio CLI for AI-powered image generation and editing.
+This comprehensive guide will help you master the Image Studio CLI for AI-powered image generation and editing.

 ## 📋 Table of Contents